carloskiki/pulldown-latex/README.md

 are deprecated (e.g., `\atop`, `\over`, etc.) are not supported by this crate.

 __Closely resembling conventional LaTeX:__
-It is a goal for this crate to make efforts in generating aestethic equations.
+It is a goal for this crate to make efforts in generating aesthetic equations.
 This means that the `mathml` output may be tweaked to make it resemble what `pdflatex`, `Katex` or `MathJax` outputs.

 ## Miscellaneous References & Tools